Cookies on this website

 IF Oxford is an opportunity for people to explore innovative ideas and creative research in and around the city during October every year.

-This year, a dedicated team of outreach volunteers from NDS got involved in a careers webinar and exhibited hands-on activities at our family-friendly stall.
+A dedicated team of outreach volunteers from NDS got involved in a careers webinar and exhibited hands-on activities at our family-friendly stall.

 HAVE YOU THOUGHT OF A CAREER IN MEDICAL RESEARCH?